urbanspr1nter/nesthing2/docs/04-what-does-an-emulator-need.md

 ## A Good Start

+### Endian

+The NES is a little-endian machine.
+That means the lowest byte is fetched first in the 16 bit address.

 ### Memory

 To build some confidence in coding.
 We can build a basic memory class to contain 64 KB of data.
 This is the total addressable memory for an 8-bit system like the NES.